Alex-Huleatt/wolfssl-examples/psk/tutorial-tcp-psk.md

             return 1;
         }

-5. Create the CyaSSL object after each TCP connect and associate the file descriptor with the session:
+5. Create the wolfSSL object after each TCP connect and associate the file descriptor with the session:

         if ((ssl = wolfSSL_new(ctx)) == NULL) {
             fprintf(stderr, "wolfSSL_new error.\n");